Shelly Miscavige: Disappearance

 At least two missing person reports have been filed with the Los Angeles Police Department concerning Miscavige.
 Author Lawrence Wright has mentioned one such report, though he did not say who submitted it.
 Another was filed in August 2013 by actress Leah Remini; the ensuing investigation was closed within hours by the LAPD and described as "unfounded".
 The LAPD added that it had "located and spoke[n]" to Shelly Miscavige.
 Remini, a former member of the Church of Scientology, had previously questioned Shelly's absence from the 2006 wedding of Tom Cruise and Katie Holmes.

-As of 2025, the Church of Scientology had not commented on Miscavige's location.
+As of 2026, the Church of Scientology had not commented on Miscavige's location.
 Some former Sea Org members have said that they believe Miscavige is being held against her will at the Twin Peaks compound of Scientology's Church of Spiritual Technology corporation near the mountain town of Running Springs in San Bernardino County, California.
 In 2011, Lawrence Wright said that Scientology spokesman Tommy Davis had told him that he knew Miscavige's whereabouts, but would not divulge that information.
 In July 2012, in response to speculation in the media on Miscavige's whereabouts, lawyers who claimed to represent Miscavige informed two UK newspapers that Miscavige was not missing and that she "devotes her time to the work of the Church of Scientology."

-In 2017 Miscavige re-registered to vote from Petrolia, California.
+In 2017 Miscavige registered to vote from Petrolia, California.
 Scientology also has a base in Petrolia where they house CST documents.

 Remini questioned Miscavige's whereabouts during an episode of Leah Remini: Scientology and the Aftermath in December 2018.
 Remini has pushed for an investigation into the conflicts of interest and relationship between the Church of Scientology and the Hollywood Division of the LAPD.
 There continues to be speculation about Miscavige's whereabouts.